-Famous systems in the Yorkshire Dales area include the Gaping Gill system on the western flank of Ingleborough, the Alum Pot / Long Churn system in Ribblesdale, the Kingsdale Master System in Kingsdale near Ingleton, Dow Cave near Kettlewell, the notorious Mossdale Caverns in Upper Wharfedale, and the Goyden Pot and Manchester Hole systems in Upper Nidderdale - to name but a few.
+Systems in the Yorkshire Dales area include the Gaping Gill system on the western flank of Ingleborough, the Alum Pot and Long Churn system in Ribblesdale, the Kingsdale Master System in Kingsdale near Ingleton, Dow Cave and Sleets Gill Cave near Kettlewell, the notorious Mossdale Caverns in Upper Wharfedale, and the Goyden Pot and Manchester Hole systems in Upper Nidderdale - to name but a few!

 The Leck Fell area also includes the famous "Three Counties" Lancaster Hole and Easegill Caverns System - which with over 70 km of known passages is currently believed to be the longest and most complex cave system in Britain.